 Puppies and Senior Dogs

-Puppies and senior dogs alike can have a particularly difficult time in the winter, as their bodies struggle to regulate body temperature the way a healthy, adult dog’s body would.
+Puppies and old dogs alike can have a particularly difficult time in the winter, as their bodies struggle to regulate body temperature the way a healthy, adult dog’s body would.
 In older dogs, diabetes, kidney disease, heart disease, and hormonal imbalances can contribute to this struggle.
 For this reason, observing your puppy or senior dog’s behavior in the winter is imperative.
 If he exhibits any signs of distress like the ones mentioned above, consult your veterinarian.

 Cold winter weather may aggravate arthritis in older dogs, so throughout the winter, be sure to follow the three tips below to help combat arthritis discomfort in your older dog: